isomerpages/nlb-biblioasia/_oct-to-dec-2012/iremembermagazines: Our Love Affair With Magazines.md

 திைரமலர் (*Thiraimalar*), first published in 1961, was a Tamil magazine that covers film news, movie reviews and write-ups on film personalities.

-Subsequent displays will highlight other themes such as beauty, style & fashion, popular culture, leisure & living, and the arts.
+Subsequent displays will highlight other themes such as beauty, style &amp; fashion, popular culture, leisure &amp; living, and the arts.

 The magazines on display in the four official languages are truly gems of Singapore’s heritage, carefully preserved over the years.
 Do take this rare opportunity to view and enjoy this exhibition.
 Readers who have fond recollections of their favourite magazines can also contribute their memories to the Singapore Memory Portal at <a href="http://www.singaporememory.sg">http://www.singaporememory.sg</a>.